 ii.
 Take responsibility for preparing and keeping minutes of the Board and its Executive Committee.

 5.3 Election and Term Limits.
-No person who has served on the Board for more than two full consecutive terms may be renominated for another term unless he/she becomes an officer.
+No person who has served on the Board for more than three full consecutive terms may be renominated to become an officer.
+Officers may not serve more than two terms as an officer nor shall their term as an officer extend them past eight consecutive years of board service.
 A previous serving director may not fulfill a term by appointment or by nomination unless a period of no less than one year has passed since they left the Board.